vincent-legoll/glancing/README.rst

 Both `nose` & `py.test` can be used to run the test suite

+You'll need to install the `python-nose` package first (should work on debian & redhat based distributions)

 In order to launch all the automated tests, just use the following command, which use `nose` to collect the tests to run: